schlagert/syslog/README.md

 * Get the well-known SASL event format for `supervisor` and `crash` reports.
 * Configurable verbosity of SASL printing format (printing depth is also configurable).
-* Throughput optimization by dynamically switching from synchronous to asynchronous mode.
 * Load distribution between all concurrently logging processes by moving the message formatting into the calling process(es).
 * Built-in `lager` backend to bridge between both frameworks.